-In the following year the two courses offered will enable you to chart developments in the societies of the region from 1989 to the present day, including processes of economic, political and territorial change, aspects of social and cultural diversity, migration and the role of the media.
-Issues for examination include the development of ‘transition’ ideologies, the emergence of civil society, and the integration of the region into international organisations such as the European Union and NATO.
+You will chart developments in the societies of the region from 1989 to the present day, including processes of economic, political and territorial change, aspects of social and cultural diversity, migration and the role of the media.
+You will examine the impact of the end of the Soviet Union on the development of ‘transition’ ideologies, the emergence of civil society, and the integration of the region into international organisations such as the European Union and NATO.

 Years 3 and 4

-Our Honours courses utilise key historical and contemporary readings and frequently draw on our staff’s research expertise and publications.
+If you progress to Honours (years 3 and 4) the courses will utilise key historical and contemporary readings and frequently draw on our staff’s research expertise and publications.
 Honours options reflect a wide range of subject areas and topics, including

-You will have the opportunity to take one of the following languages: Estonian, Hungarian, Czech, Polish or Russian.
+You will have the opportunity to take one of the following languages – Estonian, Hungarian, Latvian, Czech, Polish or Russian.